VACLab/BiasAnalyzerWidget/README.md

 # CohortWidget
 CohortWidget is prototype visualization Python widget developed in JavaScript with AnyWidget.
 It allows the user to compare two healthcare research cohorts.
 It is designed to work with BiasAnalyzer (https://github.com/VACLab/BiasAnalyzer).
 The package and widget together allow healthcare researchers to visualize cohort selection bias in Jupyter Notebooks.
 With BiasAnalyzer the researcher can define a cohort using inclusion and exclusion criteria, then request aggregate cohort statistics from a data source.
 The resulting data can then be passed to CohortWidget to render the visualization.

+There are some sample yaml files so that you can have a try with it.
+More yaml files and a sample config are available in the BiasAnalyzer repo.

 Usage:
 1. Imports BiasAnalyzer and CohortWidget into the Jupyter Notebooks project.
 2. Initializes an instance of the BiasAnalyzer, and connect it to a database storing EHR data standardized to the Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM).